-The John S. Knight Fellowships Program brings outstanding journalists to the University to study and do research for an academic year.
-While here, they focus on issues, challenges and opportunities of journalism innovation, entrepreneurship and leadership.
+The John S. Knight Fellowships Program brings outstanding journalists and journalism entrepreneurs to the university for an academic year.
+While here, they focus on the issues, challenges and opportunities of journalism innovation, entrepreneurship and leadership.
 The John S. and James L. Knight Foundation sponsors twelve U.S. journalists.
 They are joined by eight International Fellows sponsored by the Lyle and Corrine Nelson International Fellowship Fund, the Knight Foundation, Yahoo!
-Inc., the Shinyoung Journalism Fund and others.
+Inc., and others.